-Both selective and total weed killers contain a range of ACTIVE INGREDIENTS these are the chemical compounds that kill their intended targets and they work in many different ways.
-If you examine the label on the container that holds your weed killer you will see these named.
+Both selective and total weed killers contain a wide range of ACTIVE INGREDIENTS, these are the chemical compounds that kill their intended targets, and they work in various ways.
+If you examine the label on the container that holds your weed killer, you will see these active ingredients named.

 Deciding which selective you should use mainly depends upon the range of broad leaved weeds that are causing you the problem.
 This is because different formulations of selective weed killer are designed to target different groups of broad leaved weeds.
 If this is starting to sound confusing, you’re forgiven, because it can be at first.

 It does help greatly if you can identify the range (species) of weeds that you want to kill.
-Then all you need to do is read the label on the container and see if that particular selective is suitable for your needs.
-If you can’t identify the range of weeds that you want to kill, you may choose a product that will do a pretty good job but leave one or two species still hanging on for survival.
+Then all you need to do is read the label on the container and see if that particular selective weed killer is suitable for your needs.
+If you can’t identify the range of weeds that you want to kill, you may choose a product that will do a pretty good job but leave one or two species still hanging on for survival, and you will achieve a partial kill.
 The reason for this is SUSCEPTIBILITY.
 Some weeds are more susceptible to a particular formulation of active ingredients than others.
 So, if possible, first identify the range of weeds to be killed, then choose your product carefully.

-This is only a basic introduction in to what can be a bemusing subject, but the takeaway here is, if this little article has given you food for thought before you buy any weed killers for your garden, then its served its purpose.
+This is only a basic introduction into what can be a bemusing subject, but the takeaway here is, if this little article has given you food for thought before you buy any weed killers for your garden, and you chose them carefully, then its served its purpose.
 Quite often it seems, people make the wrong choice and have to suffer the consequences.
-If you are in any doubt whatsoever about choosing the correct product, please take your time and make your choice carefully.
+If you are in any doubt whatsoever about choosing the correct product, please take your time and make your choice cautiously.